 Chemical constituent of Sandalwood:Volatile oil (a- and ß- Santalol).

 Medicinal use of Sandal

 Sandalwood contain few chemicals (such as sesquiterpenols, sesquiterpenes) which have anti-inflammatory, sedative and immune supportive properties.
-For medicinal purpose the heartwood and essential oil of tree is used.
+For the medicinal purpose the heartwood and essential oil of the tree is used.

-- In case of Gonorrhoea, Sandalwood powder is given with cow’s milk.
+- In the case of Gonorrhoea, Sandalwood powder is given with cow’s milk.

-- For diarrhoea, dysentery the infusion of wood powder is used as astringent.
+- For diarrhea, dysentery the infusion of wood powder is used as astringent.

 - For excessive thirst, sandal powder is taken with coconut water.